bcwaters/TemporaryQuoteRepo/pine_tree_deck_quote.md

-# Deck Repair Quote
+# Pine Tree Deck Fix
 **Property:** Pine Tree
 **Project:** Deck Repair

 ---

-## Project Overview
+## What needs to be done

-Deck repair and structural reinforcement for the Pine Tree property.
-This project addresses structural issues and ensures the deck meets safety standards.
+The deck at Pine Tree needs some serious work.
+The joists are rotting, posts are leaning, and the railing is crooked.
+Here's what needs to be fixed

 ---

-## Scope of Work
+## Work Breakdown

-### 1. Replace All Outer Joists to Fix Railing
+### 1. Replace Outer Joists (for railing support)

-#### Materials
+#### Materials needed
 - Treated 2x8 joists (Four 12 foot, 2 8ft, 2 10ft)
   - 4 × 12ft = 48ft
   - 2 × 8ft = 16ft